How to Make Running Errands Executive Function Friendly

 3. Have a Plan – and a Routine

-Come up with a plan that you can follow each week for getting all of your necessary errands done.
+Routines can be a lifesaver when you’re dealing with executive functioning challenges, so come up with a plan that you can follow each week for getting all of your necessary errands done.

-Planning and prioritizing your errands – and keeping visual reminders handy – can help you stay on track.
 Use a digital calendar on your phone or hang a large calendar on the wall where you can map out everything you need to do.
 You can even build tasks into routines you already have.

 For instance, if you always watch a certain show on Thursday nights, that could be your cue to log online and pay a few bills, too.